 - The Indices of Industrial Production (IIP) for respective trade affect final energy consumption in manufacturing, the main trade in the industrial sector. - Since FY 1990, IIP increase rates have been generally declining in manufacturing in Tokyo until about FY 2009, but there is a tendency of a slight recovery from FY 2010. - In comparison with the nationwide IIP increase rates, the rates in Tokyo became smaller in FY 1994, and the gap with nationwide rates has become substantial since around FY 1998.
-The rate in Tokyo has been similar to that of the nationwide since FY 2008. - The Indices of Industrial Production (IIP) are a systematic representation of various activities related to production, shipment, and inventory of domestic business sites that produce mining and industrial products.
+Since FY 2008, the trend has been similar to that of the nation as a whole, but since FY 2015, while the national trend has been slightly increasing, the trend has been decreasing in Tokyo. - The Indices of Industrial Production (IIP) are a systematic representation of various activities related to production, shipment, and inventory of domestic business sites that produce mining and industrial products.
 The IIP used here refers to production indices weighted by added value, which is calculated for 176 items (487 items for nationwide indices), based on the dynamic statistics of production, the Census of Manufacturers, etc.